 d.
 General Naloxone Information and FAQ

 - End Notes and Resources

 Online, self-paced continuing education.

 1.5 CE Credits

 Clinician and layperson accreditation through Purdue University, College of Pharmacy, Office of Continuing Education.

 Onsite and Virtual Training

 Onsite and virtual training available for groups of five or more.

-Get certified to deliver course within your community.
-Pricing includes a training and a licensing fee.
+Get certified as a trainer and gain access to a robust resource center for conducting onsite and virtual trainings.
+Pricing includes both a training and a licensing fee.

 The Brain and the Disease of Addiction